 Best Original Screenplay

-All winners of each category will receive a reward on the night of the awards.
+All winners of each category will be announced on the night of the awards.

 In order to submit to the National Black Film Festival, one or more of the following should be African American: